 Substance abuse costs the US more than $740 billion every year.
 Those costs are related to crime, healthcare, and lost productivity at work.

 Overcoming addiction is a lot of work, and it takes a team of mental health and medical professionals to keep you on the right path.
-You might know that Medicare will pay for doctor visits for illness and injuries, but what you want to know is, “Does Medicare pay for alcohol rehab?”
+You might know that Medicare will pay for doctor visits for illness and injuries, but what you want to know is, “Does Medicare cover alcohol rehab?”

 Medicare does cover many of the costs related to alcohol rehab and treatment if your provider says those services are medically necessary.
 You must get treatment at a Medicare-approved facility or from a Medicare-approved provider, and that provider must create a care plan.